ArtOfIntel/RadarSolutionPackage/SystemDeploymentGuide.md

 ### 2. Download & Load Docker Image

-1. Head to the solution package [here](package/radar.tar), and download the file to your local machine (your server)
+1. Head to the solution package [here](https://netorgft5795324-my.sharepoint.com/:u:/g/personal/jack_tbc-me_com/EQLQMa5d6FJAqBy7QXSGd1QBDw89PdCU_50bGCro7BKFzA?e=sF2CQk), and download the file to your local machine (your server)
-2. load the Docker image to their local Docker environment using the following command:
+2. Load the Docker image to their local Docker environment using the following command:
    ```bash
    docker load -i path_to_your_tar/radar.tar
    ```